Optimize the Workforce - National Cancer Plan

 Examples of activities across the government to achieve this goal

-A robust and diverse workforce is essential for the delivery of high-quality cancer care.
+A robust workforce is essential for the delivery of high-quality cancer care.
 Federal agencies play an important role in supporting and training the cancer research and cancer care workforce.

 - In August 2023, the Health Resources and Services Administration announced awards of more than $100 million to train more nurses and grow the nursing workforce.